sendwithus/docs/v1/logs.md

 - count (optional) -- The number of logs to return. *Max: 100, Default: 100.*
 - offset (optional) -- Offset the number of logs to return. *Default: 0*
-- status (optional) -- Only return logs matching one of these status types, as a comma delimited list. *ie: status=opened,sent*
 - created_gt (optional) -- Return logs created strictly after the given UTC timestamp.
 - created_gte (optional) -- Return logs created on or after the given UTC timestamp.
 - created_lt (optional) -- Return logs created strictly before the given UTC timestamp.